Federal and California State Laws Protect Employees from Hostile Work Environments

 Threatening Gestures or Touching

-Any unwelcome touching or gesturing can create a hostile work environment.
-The most obvious examples are someone groping an employee or getting into a fistfight with one.
-However, any unwelcome contact if motivated by someone’s protected characteristic can create a hostile work environment.
+However, any unwelcome contact if motivated by someone’s protected characteristic can create an unlawful hostile work environment.

 Interference with Job Performance